-Facilities for dental hygíene services are available on the campus for all students, college personnel, and general public at minimal cost.
-Services include oral examination, dental X-rays, dental prophylaxis (cleaning), dental health education, blood pressure monitoring, and diet and nutritional counseling.
+Facilities for dental hygiene services are available on the campus for all students, college personnel, and general public at minimal cost.
+Services include oral examination, dental

+X-rays, dental prophylaxis (cleaning), dental health education, fluoride application and pit and fissure sealants.
+All records of treatment can be sent to the patient's dentist.
+The clinic is especially oriented to treating patients with gum disease.
 The clinic is located in the east wing of Building D. Appointments can be arranged by phoning the Dental Hygiene Clinic, extension 534.

-Child Development Program Preschool A half-day program for children, three years to school age, on days Harper classes are in session.
+Child Development Program Preschool

+A half-day program for children, three years to school age, on days Harper classes are in session.
 For preschool information call 397-3000, extension 262.
 On-campus preregistration is required and a \$5.00 application fee will be assessed.
-The Preschool is located in 1127.
+The Preschool is located in I127.

-Monday, Wednesday, and Friday 9:00-11:30 am, or 1:00-3:30 pm \$216 per semester Services 51
+Monday, Wednesday, and Friday 9:00-11:30 am, or 1:00-3:30 pm \$216 per semester